HackerCupAI/starter-kits/README.md

 ## Starter kits

-We've provided a few starter kits for you to modify and copy paste
+We've provided a few starter kits for you to modify and copy paste.
+Additional info about

 We've provided all historical Hacker Cup problems in a single dataset on HuggingFace: https://huggingface.co/datasets/hackercupai/hackercup